ionide/ionide.github.io/content/Editors/Code/editing.md

 ### Generate object expression implementation stub

 You can generate object expression implementation stub by using the `Quick Fix` feature (Default keyboard shortcut is `Ctrl+.`).

-### Smart build configurations

-Ionide generates VSCode Tasks for building, cleaning, and re-building every project in your workspace, as well as for the entire solution (if you have one).
-These tasks can be used as preLaunchTasks for your own launch/debug configurations.

 ### Smart debug configurations